abhijay-10/Project_Test/README.md

 # Project_Test
-# NLP Multi-Task AI System
+# NLP, Bag of Words, etc..

 ## Project Overview
 This project is an end-to-end NLP system that performs multiple tasks including: